JorjaFox/website/_posts-old-blog/2012-02-22-stealing-home.md

 http://www.youtube.com/watch?v=NopDjHtHbek

-<em>Recap and screencaps will be up Thursday morning.
+_Recap and screencaps will be up Thursday morning.
 This is going to be the new standard, since I simply cannot stay up till 1am anymore.
-If anyone else wants to help do screencaps, drop me a line at webmaster[at]jorjafox.net </em>
+If anyone else wants to help do screencaps, drop me a line at webmaster[at]jorjafox.net _